hmans/statery/README.md

 ### Stuff that probably needs work

-- [ ] Statery _may_ have issues in React's Concurrent Mode.
-I haven't tried yet, but I will.
-(It does work fine within React's StrictMode, though, so chances are it'll be okay.)
 - [ ] No support for middleware yet.
 Haven't decided on an API that is adequately simple.
+- [ ] I have yet to try how Statery behaves in React's upcoming Concurrent Mode.
+It does work fine within React's StrictMode, though, so chances are it'll be okay.
 - [ ] Probably other bits and pieces I haven't even encountered yet.

 ### Prior Art & Credits